McSinyx/archaicy/src/tutorial/source.rst

 Now, we can set the position of the source in this virtual 3D space.
 The position is a 3-tuple indicating the coordinate of the source.
-: x is for left-right, y is for up-down, and z is for back-forth.
+The axes are aligned according to the normal coordinate system:

+- x axis goes from left to right
+- y axis goes from below to above
+- z axis goes from front to back

-For example, this will set the source above you:
+For example, this will set the source above the listener:

 .. code-block:: python